webhintio/hint/packages/hint/docs/user-guide/index.md

 In case you are using both of them, `--tracking on|off` will have higher priority.

+If you want to see a log in your console about what information `webhint` is tracking, you can use the parameter `--analytics-debug`.

+>E.g.: hint http://example.com --analytics-debug

 <!-- Link labels: -->

 [homebrew]: https://brew.sh/